Lin Chin-hsing

 Lin Chin-hsing (林進興; born 12 May 1953), also known by his English name Peter Lin, is a Taiwanese physician and politician.
 He was a member of the Legislative Yuan from 2002 to 2008, and faced legal action throughout his time in office, which twice led to his expulsion from the Democratic Progressive Party.
 Lin was a DPP candidate for Kaohsiung City Council in the 2014 Taiwanese local elections, but was not elected.

-Education and early career
+Early life and education

-Lin graduated from Kaohsiung Medical University with a Bachelor of Medicine (B.M.) and a Bachelor of Pharmacy (B.Pharm.), then completed graduate studies in the United States at Yale University, where he earned a Master of Public Health (M.P.H.) from the Yale School of Public Health, and Johns Hopkins University, where he earned a Master of Science (M.S.) in computer science and then his Ph.D. in public health in 1999 from the Johns Hopkins Bloomberg School of Public Health.
+Lin was born in Kaohsiung, Taiwan, on May 12, 1953.
+He attended medical school at Kaohsiung Medical University, where he earned an M.B. and B.S. in pharmacy.
+He then completed graduate studies in the United States at Yale University and Johns Hopkins University, earning a Master of Public Health (M.P.H.) from the Yale School of Public Health, then a Master of Science (M.S.) in computer science and his Ph.D. in public health in 1999 from the Johns Hopkins Bloomberg School of Public Health.
 His doctoral dissertation, completed under professor Donald Steinwachs, was titled, "The difficulties of implementing electronic medical records in Taiwan".

 Prior to his political career, Lin operated his own clinic, where he offered free medical care to the poor.